TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-importkeyfromhsm-mooncake.md

 ## **Recommended Steps**

 * Before importing a HSM-protected key to key vault you will need to download the BYOK toolset.
-Please note that is feature is available on Windows only
+Please note that is feature is available on Windows only.
-* The link above shows you how to generate a key using Thales generatekey program and transfer your key to your key vault.
+* The link above shows you how to generate a key using Thales generatekey program and transfer your key to your key vault

-**Troubleshooting**
+### **Troubleshooting**

-* How to Setup a Key Vault for HSM-protected Keys?
 * There are two different types of Key Vaults: "Premium" and "Standard".
 One example of a scenario where you would create a "Premium" vault would be if you have a vault subscription that supports creation of HSM-protected keys and you want to create HSM-protected keys.

 ## **Recommended Documents**